If you’re looking for directions to the Natural Water Slides at Ohiopyle State Park, you’re in the right place!

 The Natural Water Slides at Ohiopyle State Park are located on the southern outskirts of the Borough of Ohiopyle, right along Route 381.

-If the parking lot is full, as it often is on a summer weekend, you can park in the lot next to Ohiopyle Falls and walk out the sidewalk to the slides.
+If the parking lot is full, as it often is on summer weekends, you can park in the lot next to Ohiopyle Falls and walk out the sidewalk to the water slides.

 Experiencing the Natural Water Slides in All Seasons